GBLille/MassiveFold/README.md

 It was started with a fork of the DeepMind's AlphaFold v2.3.1 - 10/03/2023: https://github.com/deepmind/alphafold

 # Setup
-The setup is the same as the one for AlphaFold v2.3.1.
-However, v1 and v2 neural network (NN) model parameters have to be present in the
-*param* folder and should contain the version number in the name.
+The setup is the same as the one for AlphaFold v2.3.1 except that this repository had to be used instead of the DeepMind's one.
+However, v1 and v2 neural network (NN) model parameters have to be present in the *param* folder and should contain the version number in the name.
 Therefore, the list of NN model parameters in the folder should be as follows: